afa5e/Million-Dollar-Hot-Seat/README.md

   Positives|The questions include a wide range of difficulties; the user deos not need to use the correct case.
   Negatives|The text UI could have some improvements, but is functional — Brutalist design.
 Very little closed beta testers were willing to trial the software.
   Improvements|Better text UI or a GUI with a dark theme t reduce eye strain, possible keybindings change to reduce De Quervain's Tenosynovitis.
-  [Return to the top.](#million-dollar-hot-seat)
+  Time management|I took a 3-4 week break in the middle [Return to the top.](#million-dollar-hot-seat)

 ## Source code